2600hz/kazoo-sounds/kazoo-core/README.md

 ## Notes

-* Kazoo does not read the files from disk, you must import a new prompt before it becomes available (and flush the appropriate caches).
+* Kazoo does not play the prompts from disk, you must import a new prompt before it becomes available (and flush the appropriate caches).
 * This is documented here for convenience, but more information is available in the docs.
 * If you run the script over and over it will overwrite the meta records and media already in bigcouch.
 * You must(should) install English "en-us" *plus* other languages if you want to avoid troubles and save debugging time.
 Kazoo will eventually always fallback to English if everythign else fails.